Rahal Letterman Lanigan Racing: CART Indy Car series

 Following the 1991 CART season, Bobby Rahal left the Galles-Kraco Racing team.
 Despite consistent top finishes, Rahal won only two races between 1989 and 1991.
 Likewise, Danny Sullivan left the Patrick Racing team, following a dismal season with the Alfa Romeo engine.
 The two drivers essentially swapped rides.
 Rahal signed with Patrick in September 1991, and Sullivan took to Rahal's old seat at Galles-Kraco Racing.

 In late 1991, Patrick Racing found itself in financial and legal trouble.
 Rumors surfaced that the Patrick team had shipped one of the Ilmor Chevrolet V-8 engines over to the Alfa Romeo engine developers in Italy, who in turn, tore the engine down to examine it and allegedly stole design ideas.
 It was returned in pieces and infuriated Ilmor officials.

 By this time, Patrick's contractual obligations with Alfa Romeo had ended, so the team attempted to re-sign with Ilmor, or possibly acquire older Ilmor engines from Newman/Haas.
 The Newman/Haas team was in the process of switching to the new Ford-Cosworth XB for 1992.
 Due to the possible fraudulent actions by Patrick against Ilmor, the team was refused an Ilmor Chevrolet engine lease, despite inking the popular Rahal.
 According to Rahal, he had a clause in his contract, as did Miller, which required the team field the Ilmor-Chevrolet engine.
 Facing a decidedly uncompetitive powerplant situation for 1992, and escalating legal problems, in December 1991, Patrick sold the team outright to Bobby Rahal and his new partner Carl Hogan.
 Together they formed Rahal-Hogan Racing.
-They retained nearly all of the employees and key personnel (including Jim McGee, Scott Roembke, and others), kept the sponsorship from Miller Genuine Draft, and were able to re-secure the Ilmor Chevrolet engine lease.
+They retained nearly all of the employees and key personnel (including Jim McGee, Steve Newey, Scott Roembke, and others), kept the sponsorship from Miller Genuine Draft, and were able to re-secure the Ilmor Chevrolet engine lease.
 According to Rahal, the transition was simple and smooth enough that they simply "took [the] Patrick Racing sign off the front of the building and put...Rahal-Hogan".